GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/poromechanicsWellbore/Example.rst

 The two single-physics solvers are parameterized as explained in their corresponding documents.

-In this tutorial, let us focus on the coupling solver.
+In this example, let us focus on the coupling solver.
 This solver (``PoromechanicsSolver``) uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
 For instance, we must point this solver to the designated fluid solver (here: ``SinglePhaseFlowSolver``) and solid solver (here: ``mechanicsSolver``).
 These solvers are forced to interact through the ``porousMaterialNames="{porousRock}"`` with all the constitutive models.
 We specify the discretization method (``FE1``, defined in the ``NumericalMethods`` section), and the target regions (here, we only have one, ``Omega``).